 RDS read replicas can be Multi-AZ i.e. set up with their own standby instances in a different AZ.

-one or more replicas of a given source DB Instance and serve high-volume application read traffic from multiple copies of your data, thereby increasing aggregate read throughput.
-Read replicas can also be promoted when needed to become standalone DB instances.
+One or more replicas of a given source DB Instance can serve high-volume application read traffic from multiple copies of the data, thereby increasing aggregate read throughput.

 RDS uses DB engines’ built-in replication functionality to create a special type of DB instance called a Read Replica from a source DB instance.
 It uses the engines’ native asynchronous replication to update the read replica whenever there is a change to the source DB instance.